 - Emotional, social and behavioral functioning

-One of our neuropsychologists will conduct the evaluation, interpret the test results to make a diagnosis and make recommendations for treatment.
+One of our neuropsychologists or supervised trainees will conduct the evaluation and interpret the test results to make a diagnosis and make recommendations for treatment.
 Evaluations may also be helpful in educational planning.

 Frequently Asked Questions >>